 The Šumava National Park in the Czech Republic has been for the past years offering visitors the products of nature tourism.
 In cooperation with locals, the National Park provides guided tours with professionally trained guides coming directly from the Šumava region.
 They also offer visitors the possibility to stay overnight in the Park in seven different open-air locations under controlled conditions.
 As a result, figures show that the number of illegal overnight stays and entries into restricted areas dropped significantly.

 A clear guideline and proper education is a priority when it comes to bringing nature tourism into Wilderness.
 This guideline must be a priority when guides plan to bring visitors into Wilderness.
-Under this point, the European Wilderness Society presented the European Outdoor Ethics as a tool to monitor visitor pressure.
+Under this point, the European Wilderness Society presented Respect Nature as a tool to monitor visitor pressure.
 This tool can carve a path to combine nature tourism and Wilderness.
 Moreover, it sets a system to experience the true essence of Wilderness while preventing and minimising human impact.
 These guidelines, coupled with defining a long-term investment strategy, visitor management techniques and infrastructure should be the way to effectively develop nature tourism in Slovakia.

 Subscribe to our newsletter!